-Staff finds that this criterion is met since the Public Works Director has determined that City utilities are in the immediate area and sufficient capacity exists for the proposed Valley Native Primary Care Center.
+This criterion is met since the Public Works Director has determined that City utilities are in the immediate area and sufficient capacity exists for the proposed use.
 The applicant will coordinate with the Public Works department to obtain all necessary City permits.